|The fist of Hector.|

 The first and really only time I had been introduced to the play Troilus and Cressida was when we took a college trip to Stratford in 1990 to attend master classes with the RSC.
 Company members Ciarán Hinds (as Achilles) and David Troughton (Hector) performed for us a fight to the death.
 Their choreographer, inspired by Nestor’s description of Hector cutting down his opponents (“there the strawy Greeks … fall down before him, like the mower's swath") provided them with whirling, twin short blades.
 They made quite a clang.

 35mm camera, sound out of sync.

-For the director choosing a modern interpretation of a classic drama, for example one set during the Trojan War, is what to do about the fighting.
+A big question for the director choosing a modern interpretation of a classic drama (e.g., one set during the Trojan War) is what to do about the fighting.
 People like to see fighting, it adds excitement and emotional impact.
 But we no longer fight with swords, we fight with machine guns.
 On the battlefield, we often drop bombs from pilotless drones and create improvised explosives.
 These are neither easily staged nor dramatically compelling.
 What to do?

-There are a few key moments in our production of Troilus & Cressida which have been staged by Josh and his partner Kelly Elliott, including a fist fight between Hector and Ajax, some clever work with handguns, sexual assault, and a brutal death by knife.
+There are a few key moments in our production of Troilus & Cressida which have been staged by Josh and his partner Kelly Elliott, including a fist fight between Hector and Ajax, some clever work with handguns, sexual assault, a brutal death by knife, and a bullet to the head.
 Scored briefly with the recorded sound of explosive devices, we hopefully will evoke a moment of chaos, confusion, and insurgency.